Aerobatics: Training

 Aerobatics are taught to military fighter pilots as a means of developing flying skills and for tactical use in combat.
 Many aerobatic manoeuvres were indeed developed in military conflicts, e.g. the Immelmann turn or Split S.

-Aerobatics and formation flying is not limited solely to fixed-wing aircraft; the British Army, Royal Navy, Spanish Air Force and the Indian Air Force, among others, have helicopter display teams.

-All aerobatic manoeuvres demand training and practice to avoid accidents.
+Aerobatics demands extensive training and practice to avoid accidents.
 Accidents due to aerobatic manoeuvres are very rare in competition aerobatics; most of them happen when performing formation flying or stunt flying at very low levels at airshows or air racing.
 Low-level aerobatics are extremely demanding and airshow pilots must demonstrate their ability before being allowed to gradually reduce the height at which they may fly their show.

-In the EU, flying aerobatics requires special training and a rating.
+In the European Union, aerobatics requires special training and a rating.
 In Canada, no licence is required to perform aerobatics, but to carry passengers during aerobatics a pilot must have at least 10 hours dual flight instruction of aerobatic manoeuvres, or 20 hours of total aerobatic experience.